 And the picture is even sadder for dogs.
 They’re over-vaccinated.
 They eat toxic kibble.
 They’re soaked in flea and tick pesticides.
 And they’re dosed with antibiotics for any complaint, however minor.
 The list is never-ending.

 Depressed yet?
 Well, there’s light at the end of the toxic tunnel, so don’t get too down.
-There are things you can do to help your dog’s body do the amazing work it’s designed to do.
+You can help your dog detox so his body can do the amazing work it’s designed to do.
+And to do that, you need to know how to detox your dog.

 - Feed real, whole foods.
 More on this here.